KnowageLabs/Knowage-Documentation/administrator-guide/ka_Introduction.rst

    and specific views for each end user type.

-   BI Mobile: Thanks to the interaction between Knowage Server and the remote client interface, users’ reports, charts or cockpits can also be accessed and displayed on mobile devices, such as tablets and smartphones.
+   BI Mobile: Thanks to the interaction between Knowage Server and the remote client interface, usersâ€™ reports, charts or cockpits can also be accessed and displayed on mobile devices, such as tablets and smartphones.